Artificial food dyes are responsible for the bright colors of candy, sports drinks and baked goods.

 Not everyone agrees with that conclusion.
 Interestingly, some food dyes are deemed safe in one country, but banned from human consumption in another, making it extremely confusing to assess their safety.

-Dyes That Are Currently Used in Food
+Artificial Dyes Currently Used in Food

 - Red No. 3 (Erythrosine): A cherry-red coloring commonly used in candy, popsicles and cake-decorating gels.